 And they come with an average cost per visit of $125 to $150 without health insurance (compared to $2,032 for an emergency room visit.)

 This helps cut back on unnecessary ER visits, which cost Americans $32 billion per year.

-Acquired in by UnitedHealth Group in 2015 for $1.5 billion, MedExpress is the largest urgent care operator in the US, with over 250 locations.
-And in April 2017, private equity firm Warburg Pincus made a majority investment in urgent care provider CityMD, reportedly valuing it at around $600 million.
+Acquired by UnitedHealth Group in 2015 for $1.5 billion, MedExpress is the largest urgent care operator in the US, with over 250 locations.

-That's our list of the top trends in healthcare to watch this year.
+That's our list of the top trends in healthcare for 2023 and beyond.

 Unbundled competitors are forcing health insurers and healthcare providers to innovate.
-While technology is putting more power in consumers' hands, and making medical professionals more effective.
+While technology (like automation, analytics, and EHR) put more power in consumers' hands, optimizing medical device supply chains, and making medical professionals more effective.

-No one know exactly what the next year might bring.
+No one knows exactly what the future will bring.

-But organizations that bet on these trends will be well positioned to thrive as things continue to evolve.
+But healthcare organizations that bet on these trends will be well-positioned to thrive as the industry continues to evolve.